 If you do not comply with the rules

-If you receive a pension or benefit from us, we will also tell you about the information you are obliged to provide.
-You have to provide information and report changes because the amount of your pension or benefit depends on your personal situation.
+You are obliged to inform us of changes in your personal situation because the amount of your pension or benefit depends on your personal situation.

 Give us the information we ask for on time to avoid problems.
 If you do not do so, you run the risk of being fined.
 We may even set up a fraud investigation.
 Read the information we provide carefully to make sure you know what your obligations are.

 Report changes within 4 weeks so that you never receive too much child benefit.
 If you live outside the Netherlands, you must report changes within 6 weeks.
 As soon as you report a change, the SVB will reassess your child benefit entitlement.
 The most important changes to report are:

 - your child starts living away from home, or starts living with you again